 The Aesir once again tied up the wolf, and once again, the wolf broke free.

 Fenrir roared.
-‘I am the dread wolf!
+‘I am Fenrir!
 There is no chain that can bind me.’

 ‘I am,’ Fenrir snapped.

 ‘Then, prove it beyond a shadow of a doubt.’
-Loki took Gleipneir out of the bag.
+Loki took Gleipnir out of the bag.
 ‘Let us bind you with this and see if you can break free a third time.’

 Fenrir lifted his head and looked at the thread.
 ‘You want to bind me with a silk ribbon?
 I am not stupid.’
 He sniffed the air.
 ‘I smell treachery.’

-‘Is the mighty dread wolf backing out of our challenge?
+‘Is the mighty Fenrir backing out of our challenge?
 It seems the Aesir were correct after all.
 You are not the mightiest wolf alive.’